Nawabganj Upazila, Dinajpur: Geography

-Nawabganj is located at 25.4167°N 89.0833°E. It has 34999 households and total area 314.68 km2.
+Nawabganj is located at 25.4167°N 89.0833°E. It has a total area of 314.68 km2.

-Dighipara, a village of Nawabganj Upazila: 60 Thousand metric tonnes of coal are stored.

-The upazila is bounded by Parbatipur upazila on the north, Ghoraghat and Hakimpur upazilas on the south, Pirganj (Rangpur), Mithapukur and Badarganj upazilas on the east, Birampur and Phulbari upazilas on the west.
+The upazila is bounded by Parbatipur upazila on the north, Ghoraghat and Hakimpur upazilas on the south, Pirganj, Mithapukur and Badarganj upazilas on the east, Birampur and Phulbari upazilas on the west.

+Nawabganj Upazila has 60 thousand metric tonnes of coal, stored in a village called Dighipara.

 Demographics

+According to the 2011 Census of Bangladesh, Nawabganj Upazila had 57,851 households and a population of 229,337.
+50,979 (22.23%) were under 10 years of age.
+Nawabganj had a literacy rate (age 7 and over) of 42.83%, compared to the national average of 51.8%, and a sex ratio of 998 females per 1000 males.
+7,225 (3.15%) lived in urban areas.
+Ethnic population was 10,508 (4.58%), of which Santal were 8,496 and Oraon 731.

 As of the 1991 Bangladesh census, Nawabganj has a population of 170301.
 Males constitute 51.28% of the population, and females 48.72%.
 This Upazila's eighteen up population is 88690.
 Nawabganj has an average literacy rate of 24.2% (7+ years), and the national average of 32.4% literate.

 Economy

 Dighipara a small village under Putimara Union, is the largest deposit of coal, mainly anthracites and silica in Bangladesh.
 BAPEX have already surveyed the underground deposits in 1994.
 Villagers want well-justified decisions that facilitates both the country, environment and residents nearby.
 As controversial dispute in Phulbari Coal mine project with Asia Energy, Government of Bangladesh and local people; Dighipara will be a free, transparent solution for both the energy crisis and demands of the local people.